UltimateHG/ultimatehg.github.io/_articles/0017_ecsc2023_lady_luck.md

 ## Foreword

 This challenge was a lot more interesting than those on Day 1.
-It featured a `free()` bug to leak libc address, though the challenge overall is still a ret2libc challenge.
+It featured a use-after-free to leak libc address, though the challenge overall is still a ret2libc challenge.

 # Lady Luck